-During our analysis we noted a difference between Arith and FGL.
-Arith contains all kinds of crosscutting concerns.
+In Table 1, we list the numbers of occurrences of crosscutting in Arith and FGL.
+In particular, we show the number of elements (modules, functions, etc.) affected by multiple concerns and the number of concerns that are tangled inside a type of element.
+(More details about the concerns are provided in the Sections A and B.) We noted that there is a difference between Arith and FGL.
+In Arith, all kinds of crosscutting concerns occur.
 In FGL, we found only module-level crosscutting.
 A reason may be that FGL is a library and many functions and data types are largely independent, e.g., individual graph algorithms do not interfere at all.
-Furthermore, the crosscutting concerns of Arith are mainly at a coarse grain, i.e., at the module, type, and function level; we found only few instances of crosscutting at the monad or equation level.
-This observation will be relevant in the comparison of our two solutions (see Sec.
+In Arith, all kinds of crosscutting concerns occur, but mainly at a coarse grain, i.e., at module, type, and function level; we found only few instances of crosscutting at the monad or equation level.
+This observation will be relevant for the comparison of our two solutions (see Sec.
 4.2).
-We did not find crosscutting for which higher-order functions or lazy evaluation are relevant.